 What is the Hammerhead Triangle?

-Located off the Pacific coasts of Central and South America, the islands of the Hammerhead Triangle are all at least 500 kilometres from the mainland, and in close proximity to deep open ocean.
-This combination of isolation and abyssal depths helps to create currents around the islands - an underwater superhighway for marine megafauna!
-These destinations also share similar underwater environments, with cool water temperatures between 16-25°C and craggy reef systems.
-The islands are all volcanic in origin, and the stone and lava outcroppings are an ideal habitat for small grazing and cleaner fish, like barberfish and clarion angelfish, who wait patiently for sharks and other large wildlife to arrive for a spa treatment.
+The Hammerhead Triangle is a legendary region in the eastern Pacific Ocean, defined by three remote dive destinations – the Galapagos Islands, Coco Island and Malpelo Island.
+These lie at least 500 kilometres from the mainland and in close proximity to deep open ocean, creating the perfect conditions for powerful currents which act as an underwater superhighway for marine megafauna!
+What's more, the destinations share a similar underwater environment, with cool water temperatures between 16-25°C and craggy reef systems.
+The islands are also all volcanic in origin, and the stone and lava outcroppings are an ideal habitat for small grazing and cleaner fish, like barberfish and Clarion angelfish, who wait patiently for sharks and other large wildlife to arrive for a spa treatment.Â

 Why do hammerhead sharks gather here?

 While scientists don’t totally agree on why scalloped hammerheads gather here in such numbers, the main theory is that the sharks are drawn to the region’s cold upwellings.
-Within the Hammerhead Triangle, two vast oceanic ecosystems combine - the Costa Rica Thermal Dome north of the equator, and the Humboldt-Galapagos system to the south.
-Both systems draw cold water from the ocean depths toward the surface, allowing marine life to flourish in the shallows where the nutrients meet sunlight.
+Within the Hammerhead Triangle, two vast oceanic ecosystems combine – the Costa Rica Thermal Dome north of the equator, and the Humboldt-Galapagos system to the south.
+Both systems draw cold water from the ocean depths toward the surface, allowing marine life to flourish in the shallows where the nutrients meet the sunlight.Â

 Without these nutrient-rich currents, the eastern Pacific would be nothing more than a vast blue desert, unable to support such a wide variety of species.
 The cold upwellings create blooms of plankton, which in turn support larger animals, and eventually lure sharks, pelagic fish, and marine mammals to feed - a complete food chain.